David-Badiane/Data-driven-characterization-of-spruce-tonewood-plates/README.md

 <img align="center" src="/Figures/functions_dir_descr.png">

-#### A more complete and comprehensive documentation of the code can be found in the repository --> documentation.pdf
+#### A complete and comprehensive description of this repository can be found in the repository itself
+## documentation.pdf